 CCA Glasgow, 8 September 2017, 8–9.45pm, £3 + BF, N/C 15+, Book Tickets

 Uncanny Loop: The Bird with the Crystal Plumage is the second screening event in Transit Arts’ newly established Uncanny Loop programme.
-This event is a rare chance to see the first giallo film The Bird with the Crystal Plumage (1970) directed by Italian horror pioneer Dario Argento (Suspiria, Inferno, Deep Red).
+This event is a rare chance to see The Bird with the Crystal Plumage (1970), the first giallo film directed by Italian horror pioneer Dario Argento (Suspiria, Inferno, Deep Red).

 The Bird with the Crystal Plumage follows Sam Dalmas, an American writer living in Rome after he inadvertently witnesses a brutal attack on a woman in a contemporary art gallery.
 Powerless to help, he grows increasingly obsessed with the incident.
 Convinced that something he saw that night holds the key to identifying the maniac terrorising Rome, he launches his own investigation parallel to that of the police, heedless of the danger to both himself and his girlfriend Julia.